tripl-to/proposal/README.md

 # Roadmap & high level implementation details

+## Rodamap

+- Ideation, sharing => looking for people to join, criticize, grow the idea.
+- Coin selection or creation
+- Coding first versions on test networks.
+- TBD

 ## inVia Coin

 By this time you may want to know which crypto asset to buy because this project is amazing.... well creating a crypto currency maybe required but it's not the only way.
 The network will have a reward system but it may be implemented in any exisiting coin.
 Services in this network should use any currency.
-Some _hosts_ may prefer BTC or ETH while other will tend to use USDT or BUSD. inVia coin may exist but we prefer to define an excelent product with a clear maket rule before choosing a coin or create one.
+Some _hosts_ may prefer BTC or ETH while other will tend to use USDT or BUSD. inVia coin may exist but we prefer to define an excellent product with a clear maket rule before choosing a coin or create one.

 ## Identity